William O'Brien: Macroom programme

 After the financing of tenant land purchase, tenant farmers were now proud proprietors largely in control of local government.
-The next issue was to provide for extensive rural housing of the tens of thousands of migrant farm labourers struggling to survive in stone cabins, barns or mud hovels.
+The next issue was to provide extensive rural housing for the tens of thousands of migrant farm labourers struggling to survive in stone cabins, barns or mud hovels.
 This was a long-standing demand by the ILLA branches and D.D.
 Sheehan.
 In 1904 O'Brien then joined forces with Sheehan's ILLA organisation, identifying himself with labourer's grievances and Sheehan's demand for agricultural labourers' housing, who up to then were dependent on limited provision of cottages by local County Councils or landowners at unfavourable terms.

-Following large demonstrations addressed by O’Brien and his friends during 1904 which fought and won the field in Charleville and Macroom (counties Cork), Kilfinane and Dromcolliher (counties Limerick), Tralee and Castleisland (counties Kerry), Scariff co.
-Clare, Goolds Cross co.
-Tipperary and Ballycullane co.
-Wexford, a breakthrough occurred when a scheme was made public at "the largest labour demonstration ever held in Ireland" (Cork Examiner), a memorable rally in Macroom on Sunday 11 December 1904 addressed by William O'Brien.
-Preaching a gospel of social justice, his concepts became known as the 'Macroom programme'.
-O'Brien grasped the prime importance of its principles and measures, when during 1905 he pressed and negotiated together with support from Sir Anthony MacDonnell (the Under-Secretary for Ireland) for what was subsequently carried into law and after the January 1906 general election became the ground-breaking Bryce Labourers (Ireland) Act (1906).
+Following large demonstrations addressed by O'Brien and his friends during 1904 which fought and won the field in Charleville and Macroom (County Cork), Kilfinane and Dromcolliher (County Limerick), Tralee and Castleisland (County Kerry), Scariff (County Clare), Goolds Cross (County Tipperary) and Ballycullane (County Wexford), a breakthrough occurred when a scheme was made public at "the largest labour demonstration ever held in Ireland" (Cork Examiner), a memorable rally in Macroom on Sunday 11 December 1904 addressed by William O'Brien.
+Preaching a gospel of social justice, his concepts became known as the Macroom programme.
+O'Brien grasped the prime importance of its principles and measures when during 1905 he pressed and negotiated together with support from Sir Anthony MacDonnell (the Under-Secretary for Ireland) for what was subsequently carried into law and after the January 1906 general election became the ground-breaking Labourers (Ireland) Act 1906.